 While streaming your favorite band’s music is certainly going to help them get a slightly bigger piece of the pie, it’s not as direct as music listening used to be.
-Jaleel told us, “The way fans can support artists is by buying physical tickets to their favorite artists’ shows, downloading their music, and word of mouth.”
-Purchasing merchandise, albums, and concert tickets are the most direct ways to support your favorite music acts.
-A British band called While She Sleeps nailed home this point by selling a t-shirt that reads, “One t-shirt is the equivalent to 5000 streams on Spotify.
+A British band called While She Sleeps nailed home this point by selling a T-shirt that reads, “One T-shirt is the equivalent to 6,500 streams on Spotify.
 76% of all music in 2019 is streamed and not bought physically or digitally.
 Band merchandise is the most direct way of supporting an artist.”

 If you’re listening to your music for free nowadays, consider supporting your the artists that soundtrack your life by going to their concerts and buying a always-in-style band tee.